Skip to main content

 How are phobia names created?

-The names for phobias are formed by using a form of the Greek word for fear as the suffix (phobia), usually paired with the Greek word for the object that is feared.
-For example, a fear of spiders is written Arachno + phobia = Arachnophobia.
+Phobia names use a form of the Greek word for fear as the suffix (phobia), usually paired with the Greek word for the thing that’s feared.
+For example, a fear of spiders is Arachno + phobia = Arachnophobia.

 How many phobias are there?